FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Evaluation

 \section{Evaluation}

-With a variety of scenes as shown in \Cref{fig:results:comparison}, we conduct a subjective study (\Cref{sec:study:user}), and calculate objective measurements (\Cref{sec:study:quality}) to evaluate the perceptual quality.
-Further, we analyze the intra- and inter-system performance in \Cref{sec:study:intra}.
+With various scenes as shown in \Cref{fig:lpips}, we conduct a subjective study (\Cref{sec:study:user}), and calculate objective measurements (\Cref{sec:study:quality}) to evaluate our method's perceptual quality compared with alternative solutions (\cite{mildenhall2020nerf}).
+Further, \Cref{sec:study:panorama} validates the method's benefits on enabling large scale translation and view-dependent effects by comparing against prior panorama-based 6DoF synthesize literature \cite{Lin:DeepPanorama}.